aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to TSV in C++ Applications" h2="Convert CGM to TSV in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to TSV?</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+TSV (Tab Separated Values) is a simple text format for storing data in a tabular form.
+It is a popular format for exchanging data between different applications.
+Converting CGM to TSV is useful for data exchange and manipulation.

+<h2>How Aspose.Total Helps for CGM to TSV Conversion?</h2>

-Converting CGM to TSV in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export CGM to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TSV.
+Aspose.Total for C++ is a comprehensive file format automation library that provides APIs for manipulating various file formats.
+It includes APIs for manipulating CGM, XLSX, and TSV formats.
+Converting CGM to TSV in C++ via Aspose.Total for C++ is a simple two step process.
+In the first step, you can export CGM to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to TSV.
+Aspose.Total for C++ provides a simple and efficient way to convert CGM to TSV in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}